Nice to Michu 🐱 Free Shipping Over $119

 • The Role of the Laryngeal Muscles and the Brain

 • The laryngeal muscles play a crucial role in producing the cat purring sound.
 When a cat’s brain sends repetitive neural signals to these muscles, they contract and relax rhythmically.
 This action opens and closes the glottis (the space between the vocal cords), creating a stream of intermittent air during respiration.
-The rhythmic contraction is synchronized with the cat’s breathing, leading to a continuous purring sound.
+Beyond this, keeping your cat clean is another aspect of health management, and it is worth considering whether you should clean your cat after it uses the litter box to ensure optimal hygiene.
+Understanding the intricate role of these muscles in feline behavior can be further explored through an introduction to cat physiology, which provides insights into how a cat's body functions.

 • The brain's neural oscillator acts as the control center, generating the rhythmic pattern of neural signals required for purring.
 This part of the brain coordinates the timing and frequency of the muscle contractions, ensuring the consistency and continuity of the purr.
 The specific neural mechanisms and pathways involved in this process are still being studied, but it is clear that the brain’s role is central to initiating and maintaining the purring behavior.